-NOTE: Omission of the word "percent" or % symbol is 1 error for a dropped word.
+NOTE: Omission of the word "dollar" of "percent" for \$ or % symbol is 1 error for a dropped word.

-- 5. In dates, cardinal numbers for ordinal numbers and vice versa: December 5 or December 5th - 6.
-Missing hyphens in compound adjectives: 15-page report or 15 page report - 7.
+- In dates, cardinal numbers for ordinal numbers and vice versa: December 5 OR December 5th - 6.
+Missing hyphens in compound adjectives: 15-page report OR 15 page report - 7.
 Hyphen used at the end of a line to divide a word - 8.
 An extra space where only one space is required: I went to the store for eggs. - 9.
-Misplaced commas except as listed in Guideline No. 8 above (pages 13-15). - 10.
-Punctuation which is part of any other error - 11.
-Spelling of proper names, except that the name must sound similar to the name dictated, must contain the same number of syllables, and must be used consistently throughout the transcript - 12.
-Miss, Mrs., or Ms. used interchangeably, except that one form must be used consistently throughout the transcript - 13.
-Time written as six o'clock or 6:00

-- 14. Q and A not dictated during two-voice question-and-answer segment, but must appear in the transcript - 15.
-Paragraphing is not required, but is strongly recommended
+Misplaced commas except as specifically described in this document - 10.
+Punctuation which is part of any other error - 11.Spelling of proper names, except that the name must sound similar to the name dictated, must contain the same number of syllables, and must be used consistently throughout the transcript - 12.Miss, Mrs., or Ms. used interchangeably, EXCEPT that one form must be used consistently throughout the transcript - 13.
+Time written as six o'clock OR 6:00 - 14.Q and A not dictated during the two-voice question and answer segment, but must appear correctly in the transcript - 15.
+Paragraphing is recommended for readability, but is not required

-NOTICE TO NEW COURT REPORTER
+ORIENTATION NOTICE TO NEW COURT REPORTERS